 Supporting work–life balance and addressing the underrepresentation of women in the labour market: approaches and good practices in ICT sector

-Country information — policy in context
+Information about Ireland — policy in context

 Introducing work–life balance measures: good practice